faithanalog/DTMark/README.md

 Usage
 ---
 To start, simply make a class that extends BaseGame.
 Then instantiate it and call launchGame on it.
-Here is an example.
+Here is a basic example.
+More examples may be added later when it is more complete.
 ```dart
 import 'package:dtmark/dtmark.dart' as DTMark;
 import 'dart:html';